Linkinlog/Queuer/README.md

 Queuer uses a JSON configuration file to define each queue’s service, environment, and database connections.
 Each task is matched to a service specified in this file and processed accordingly.
 Below is an example configuration.

+### Environment Configuration

+Database connection parameters for each service should be set via environment variables.
+Only PostgreSQL is currently supported.
+Please reference the `.sample.env` file for the required environment variables.

 ### Example `config.json`

 ```json